matlab-actions/workflow-generator/README.md

 To generate a starter workflow for your repository, in the workflow generation interface:

-1. Enter either your GitHub username followed by your repository name, or provide the full URL of your repository.
+1. Enter your repository URL or GitHub username and repository.
 2. (Optional) Under **Advanced Options**, select one or more options to customize the workflow.
 3. Click **Generate Workflow**.